-For the fiscal year ended June 30, 2022, the aggregate amounts expected to be paid at the end of September 2022 to our non-director, executive officers under the Executive Bonus scheme is £0.65 million.
+For the fiscal year ended June 30, 2023, the aggregate amounts expected to be paid at the end of September 2023 to our executive officers (other than Messrs.
+Cotterell and Thurston) under the Executive Bonus scheme is £0.13 million.